Responding to pull request feedback

 $ jj git push

-No branches found in the default push revset, `remote_branches(remote=origin)..@`.
+Warning: No bookmarks found in the default push revset: remote_bookmarks(remote=origin)..@

 Nothing changed.